 The water factor

 Unlike human beings and some other animals, cats don’t have a notably strong sense of dehydration.
-As such, it’s possible that their daily water intake is below the norm, especially if they’re surviving exclusively on dry cat foods.
+As such, their daily water intake may be below the norm, especially if they’re surviving exclusively on dry cat foods.

 As their name suggests, watermelons indeed hold a lot of water.
 Giving your kitty a few bites is a great way to boost its water intake.